Hats-Protocol/hats-protocol/README.md

 Contributions are what make web3 such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

+To contribute:

 1. Fork the Project
 2. Install [Forge](https://book.getfoundry.sh/getting-started/installation)